-The number of the column which will be used to collapse all other inputs.
+data A data.frame containing the genomic coordinates in the first three columns. column2collapse Ву The number of the column which will be used to collapse all other inputs.
 If a set of consecutive bins has the same value in this column, they will be aggregated into one bin with adjusted genomic coordinates.
-If NULL directly adjacent bins will be collapsed.

-Column numbers that will be averaged during the aggregation process.

-columns2drop Column numbers that will be dropped after the aggregation process.
+If NULL directly adjacent bins will be collapsed. columns2sumUp Column numbers that will be summed during the aggregation process. columns2average Column numbers that will be averaged during the aggregation process. columns2getMax Column numbers where the maximum will be chosen during the aggregation process. columns2drop Column numbers that will be dropped after the aggregation process.